SynapseWeb/Git-Sharing/README.md

 Help on sharing GIT repositories between various machines (Windows, Linux, Mac, non-networked, etc)

 ## Bundle Sharing
-Assume that you want to share a project stored in GIT between two collaborators without a shared repository.
-This can be done by using a "bundle" file instead of a shared repository.
+Suppose you want to share a project stored in GIT between two collaborators without a shared repository.
+This can be done using a "bundle" file instead of a shared repository.
 A "bundle" file can be created by any developer and then distributed to the other developers who can use it to update their own local repositories.
 All of the history and merging is retained just as in a shared repository.
 This section describes how to accomplish this using a simple example which can be performed on a single computer (for practice) or between multiple computers as needed.

 ### Practice on a single computer

 Because each Git repository is self contained, bundle sharing can be practiced by creating two separate repositories on the same computer.
 Since we'll be pretending that they're on different machines, create two folders somewhere named something like:

-* .../Machine_A
+* .../shared_path/Machine_A
-* .../Machine_B
+* .../shared_path/Machine_B

 Inside each machine's folder, you can create an arbitrarily long subdirectory tree to get to the actual project files.
 That might looks something like this:

-* .../Machine_A/myfiles/coolproj
+* .../shared_path/Machine_A/myfiles/coolproj
-* .../Machine_B/mystuff/test/coolproj
+* .../shared_path/Machine_B/mystuff/test/coolproj

 Let's assume that the project is started on Machine_A (in the "coolproj" directory) and has a Java source file (hello.java) and make file (makefile):